 What is CBT?

-It’s effectiveness as a mode of therapy has been more extensively researched than any other approach of psychotherapy.
+Its effectiveness as a mode of therapy has been more extensively researched than any other approach to psychotherapy.
 Its treatment sessions are brief and highly structured.

 Where is CBT effective?